rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 HTTP/1.1 200 OK
 ```

-All seems ok, and the ingress-controller is presenting the default certificate with the wildcard *.apps.ocp.rober that matches the FQDN of the console host url.
+All seems OK, and the ingress-controller is presenting the default certificate with the wildcard *.apps.ocp.rober that matches the FQDN of the console host URL.

 ## 7. Create CA ConfigMap and enable the mTLS in the IngressController

-Now that we have the prerequistes configured, let's move towards the configuration of the mTLS in the Ingress Controller.
+Now that we have the prerequisites configured, let's move towards the configuration of mTLS in the Ingress Controller.

 As we checked, we can configure the Ingress Controller to enable mutual TLS (mTLS) authentication by setting a spec.clientTLS value.